thomasjbradley/markbot/README.md

 Markbot can check the performance of a website on simulated networks—or without network throttling.
 Markbot will check specific performance statistics and compare them to a performance budget.

-*The `path` option is the only one that’s required—leaving any of the others off will skip the test.* If only the `path` is included the default performance budget will be used.
+*The `path` option is the only one that’s required.* If only the `path` is included the default performance budget will be used.

 ```yml
 performance: